vince0169/Terraform/README.md

 ## :file_folder: TP3 :file_folder:

-We create an ec2 instance with a public ip and a security group (we open ports 80 and 443).
+We deploy an ec2 instance with a public ip and a security group (we open ports 80 and 443).
-Our ec2 will have a variabilized size (the default value is t2.nano) and a variabilized tag (ec2-vincent).
+Our ec2 deployment will be dynamic, we will have a variabilized size (the default value is t2.nano) and a variabilized tag (ec2-vincent).
 Theses informations are in the variables.tf file.
 Finally, we will override in the terraform.tfvars file, the value of the size of the instance (t2.micro)

 ## :file_folder: TP4 :file_folder: